CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

     This means that:

-    - You may need to manually download the file and use WinRAR (Windows) or Utility Arhive (Mac) to unzip it - this can take a while (30 minutes) and adds unwanted delays as well as taking up disk space.
+    - You may need to manually download the file and use WinRAR (Windows) or Utility Archive (Mac) to unzip it - this can take a while (30+ minutes) and adds unwanted delays as well as taking up disk space.

 2. Each month of archived permit data is around 1gb in size and contains around 1+ million individual json files representing individual permit notification records.